 From 4 January 2021 to 28 March 2021, the payment will reduce further, to:

-In January 2021, organisations will then need to reassess their eligibility for the period from 4 January to 28 March 2021.
-Organisations will need to demonstrate that they have met the relevant continuing decline in turnover test in each of the previous three quarters to remain eligible for the March 2021 quarter.
-For further information, please see the JobKeeper Payment Factsheet.
+In January 2021, organisations will then need to reassess their eligibility for the period from 4 January to 28 March 2021, including demonstrating that they’ve met the relevant decline in turnover test in the December 2020 quarter to remain eligible for the March 2021 quarter.
+For further information, please see the Treasury’s JobKeeper Payment Factsheet.

 Summary of JobKeeper payment changes